dotnet/iot/Documentation/raspi-pwm.md

 ### Adding your user to the right permission group

-If you're running, or just upgrated to a version published after Auguste 2020, this should be already done.
+If you're running, or just upgraded to a version published after Auguste 2020, this should be already done.
 You will have to create a [specific group in udev](https://raspberrypi.stackexchange.com/questions/66890/accessing-pwm-module-without-root-permissions).

 ```bash